Co-op Eligibility and Requirements

 For students entering Stevens starting in Fall 2015 semester and after:

-Students entering Fall 2015 or later may take a maximum of 2 evening courses per term, after 6:00pm, while out on a Co-op work term.
+Students entering Fall 2015 or later may take an evening courses per term, after 6:00pm, while out on a Co-op work term.
 There is no financial aid or scholarship available for courses taken while on Co-op.

 For students who entered Stevens before Fall 2015 semester:

-Students who entered the University before Fall 2015 may take a maximum of 2 evening courses per term, after 6:00pm, while out on a Co-op work term.
+Students who entered the University before Fall 2015 may take an evening courses per term, after 6:00pm, while out on a Co-op work term.

 One (1) course, per Co-op work term, will be covered by a Co-op grant valued at 3 tuition credits.
 University fees must still be paid.

 In order to receive the Co-op grant, please follow the process below:

-- Complete the Learning Agreement with a Co-op staff member upon receiving a job offer.
+- Complete the Co-op Assignment Agreement with a Co-op staff member upon receiving a job offer.

 - Follow the registration dates posted on the Registrar's website.